The Hybrid Surfboard

 Tiny, tight, fit’s just right…Album Surfboards has a large range of hybrids for you to choose from.

-What is a Hybrid Surfboard… and what does it take to be considered a Hybrid Surfboard?
+What is a Hybrid Surfboard… and what does it take to be considered a hybrid surfboard?
 If you really break it down, the Hybrid (also known as the All Rounder) could technically be the blending of two or more design concepts.
 But if you take it that literally, every surfboard is essentially a hybrid surfboard.
-It doesn’t matter what kind of board you are talking about, every board on the planet has a blend of designs concepts within it to some degree.
+It doesn’t matter what kind of board you are talking about; every board on the planet has a blend of designs concepts within it to some degree.

 Two Boards Make One

-The general hybrid as we know it now is the blending of the fish surfboard and a high performance shortboard (HPSB).
+The general hybrid as we know it now, is the blending of the fish surfboard and a high performance shortboard (HPSB).
 There are a lot of elements at play here, but the goal is to get a board that is easy to paddle, very stable and fast like a fish, yet with the maneuverability of a HPSB.
 These boards are also commonly referred to as a Fun Board.

 The world famous Craig Anderson with the world famous Hypto Krypto.